 - Request information found in a license agreement

 - Request that MARC records for subscription e-resource collections be added to the catalog

-Contact Erin directly if you…
+Contact Sheri directly if you…

 - Have a question about e-resource functionality (“how do I use this thing?”).